Bubblemelon/CSharp-Stash/Simple C# Stuff/README.md

 http://www.mono-project.com/docs/about-mono/supported-platforms/osx/

-(2) An IDE with OmniSharp installed
+(2) Have an IDE with OmniSharp installed

 - This is a server that will enable the code editor to have properties of a C# IDE
 - omnisharp-atom (via preferences/install or using apm)